contensis/docs-delivery-dotnet/key-concepts/node-get.md

 *language*
 > Type: `string`
 > The specified language for the node.
 If no value is provided then the project default language is used.

-*depth*
-> Type: `int`
-> The depth of descendants to include for the node, to a maximum overall depth of 9.
-The default is 0.
-This reduces calls to the HTTP service and improves performance.

 *entryFields*
 > Type: `IList<string>`